radoslawkol/CoffeeLovers/README.md

 # Coffee website project

 This is cafe website.
 See project: https://coffeelovers-project.netlify.app <br>
-This page is fully responsive page.
+This page is fully responsive.
 It's frontend page.
-Sending froms is only a visual effect.
+Sending forms is only a visual effect.

 ## Used technology